rtloeffler/deploy-hs/README.md

 *Install*
 On the root of the bastion server you must add `deploy.sh` and `single-deploy.sh` On the deploy web server you must add `create-image.sh` and run aws configure.
+This file is not needed any other server that doesnt use autoscaling.

 *AWS CONFIG OPTIONS*